Degree Regulations of the Diaconia University of Applied Sciences

 - Bachelor’s Degree in Health Care, Public Health Care

-- Bachelor of Social Services
+- Bachelor’s Degree in Social Services

-- Bachelor of Social Services, Diaconal Work
+- Bachelor’s Degree in Social Services, Diaconal Work

 - Bachelor’s Degree in Humanities, Community Interpreting

-- Master’s Degree in the Promotion of the Health and Well-Being of People in Danger of Marginalisation
+- Master’s Degree Programme in the Promotion of the Health and Well-Being of People in Danger of Marginalisation

-- Master of Health Care: Master’s Degree in Global Health Care (language of instruction: English)
+- Master of Health Care: Master’s Degree in Global Health Care (Language of instruction: English)